RobotnikAutomation/daly_bms/README.md

-This is a Python module for reading data from Daly BMS devices.
-It supports serial as well as Bluetooth connections.
-Not all commands that the BMS supports are implemented yet, please take a look at the examples below to see if it serves your needs.
+# Daly BMS

+ROS package based on [dreadnought](https://github.com/dreadnought) module for reading data from Daly BMS devices and adapted to Robotnik messages and RComponent structure.

 ## Installation